deta/space-docs/src/pages/migration/learn-more/auth-comparison.md

       api_keys: true
 ```

-After deploying the app with API keys enabled with `space push`, you can generate and use API keys with your Builder instance with a few simple steps:
+After deploying the app with API keys enabled with `space push`, Daniela could generate and use API keys in her Builder Instance with a few simple steps:

 1. Go to the Space canvas and click on the option (...) on the app instance
 2. Click on Configuration.